THE ARTIST

 My creative process began early in my life, driven by an insatiable curiosity about the mind and soul and how these elements relate to my own experiences.
 Inspired by my personal life, my artwork began to study and reflect integral aspects of society, popular culture, and their complexities.
 My work explores strengths, weaknesses, and imperfections; it serves as a mirror reflecting individuals, groups, and issues relevant to society.

 My works encompass multiple art media, which I use freely throughout my collections.
 These media serve as my building blocks to create unique experiences.
 As a contemporary painter, my pieces convey a sense of constraint and tension through a dance of sharp shadows and lines, symbolizing movement, vibration, and sound.
-By adding layers, I transform a flat, two-dimensional canvas into a three-dimensional experience.
+By adding layers, I aim to transform a flat, two-dimensional canvas into a three-dimensional experience.

 Contact the studio at ninavanalphenart@gmail.com or +1 (516) 413-2724